Adaptation of the costs of acquisition

-- No reduction is therefore made as, in the case of the previous rental, these costs were already taken into consideration anyway as professional expenditure when calculating income from letting and leasing.
+- No increase in acquisition costs is therefore made as, in the case of the previous rental, the production or repair costs were already taken into consideration anyway as income-related expenses when calculating income from letting and leasing.
 Alternatively, all of the production and repair costs may be deducted first, but then the amounts already deducted up to the time of the sale must be added back.

-- For the same reason, depreciation for normal wear and tear already claimed for tax purposes when calculating the income from letting and leasing (or similar income) must be added (back) in the case of the previous rental.
+- Depreciation for normal wear and tear already claimed for tax purposes when calculating the income from letting and leasing (or similar income) reduces the acquisition cost in the case of the previous rental.

 - If tax-free subsidies have been received from public authorities, these also reduce the costs of acquisition or production.

 Translated by the European Commission